swaptacular/swpt_accounts/protocol.rst

 1. "initiated" CR records MAY be deleted whenever considered appropriate.

 2. "prepared" CR records MUST NOT be deleted.
-Instead, they MUST be "finalized" first (by sending a message to the `finalize_prepared_transfer` actor).
+Instead, they MUST be "finalized" first (by sending a message to the `finalize_transfer` actor).

 3. "finalized" CR records, which have been committed (i.e. not dismissed), SHOULD NOT be deleted right away.
 Instead, they SHOULD